xiangjunn/tp/docs/DeveloperGuide.md

 * 1a.
 SAS detects that SoConnect does not have a previous state in its history.

     * 1a1.
-SAS notifies the user that SoConnect is already at its orignal state.
+SAS notifies the user that SoConnect is already at its original state.

   Use case ends.